New Greek government gets off to bumpy start, with a row over tweets

 Kammenos is a member of the right-wing Independent Greeks (IG) party, coalition partners with Tsipras’s leftist Syriza party.

-Kammenos said his social media posts were handled by a team of aides, and his accounts had been hacked many times.
+In a statement, Kammenos said his social media posts were handled by a team of aides and his accounts had been hacked many times.
+He said the majority of the alleged postings were ‘distortions of the truth’.

 Tsipras, in Brussels for a summit on the European migrant crisis, telephoned his IG partners and asked for an explanation, an aide to the prime minister said.